JLuisCuamatzi/JLuisCuamatzi/README.md

 1.- [Differential regulation of Pleurotus ostreatus dye peroxidases gene expression in response to dyes and potential application of recombinant Pleos-DyP1 in decolorization](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0209711)

-Cuamatzi-Flores, J., Esquivel-Naranjo, E., Nava-Galicia, S., López-Munguía, A., Arroyo-Becerra, A., Villalobos-López, M. A., & Bibbins-Martínez, M. (2019).
-Differential regulation of Pleurotus ostreatus dye peroxidases gene expression in response to dyes and potential application of recombinant Pleos-DyP1 in decolorization.
-Plos one, 14(1), e0209711.

 <!---
 JLuisCuamatzi/JLuisCuamatzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.